-Mortgage and Investment Portfolio Summary (As at March 31, 2023)
+Mortgage and Investment Portfolio Summary (As at February 29, 2024)

-As at March 31, 2023, the Issuer's investment portfolio was comprised as follows:
+As at February 29, 2024, the Issuer's investment portfolio was comprised as follows:

-- 1. \$256,875,272 in mortgage receivables consisting of \$258,331,860 in mortgage balances (561 mortgages) less \$22,240 in mortgage interest reserve, less \$862,126 in provisions for mortgage losses and less \$572,222 in unamortized lender and modification fees.1 - 2. (\$17,538,824) drawn down from an available \$60,000,000 demand operating loan facility. - 3. \$4,644,366 in cash available for new mortgage funding. - 4. \$24,071 in other current assets.
+- \$290,870,967 in mortgage receivables consisting of \$292,807,794 in mortgage balances (579 mortgages) less \$309,438 in mortgage interest reserve, less \$1,173,074 in provisions for mortgage losses and less \$454,315 in unamortized lender and modification fees.1 - 2. (\$8,177,405) drawn down from an available \$60,000,000 demand operating loan facility. - 3. \$5,528,989 in cash available for new mortgage funding. - 4. \$19,298 in other current assets.

-Mortgage Portfolio (As at March 31, 2023)
+Mortgage Portfolio (As at February29, 2024)

-The average size of each residential mortgage is \$418,980 each representing on average 0.16% of the total mortgage portfolio.
-The average size of each non-residential mortgage is \$2,082,145 each representing on average 0.81% of the total mortgage portfolio.
-The largest loan in the portfolio totals 2.44% of the portfolio.
-Only 2 of 561 current mortgages are for amounts greater than 2.0% of the portfolio.
+The average size of each residential mortgage is \$441,239 each representing on average 0.18% of the total mortgage portfolio.
+The average size of each non-residential mortgage is \$2,218,870 each representing on average 0.76% of the total mortgage portfolio.
+The largest loan in the portfolio totals 2.76% of the portfolio.
+Only 2 of 582 current mortgages are for amounts greater than 2.0% of the portfolio.
 For borrowers that require a greater loan amount than what the Issuer is prepared to offer itself or to reduce the risk of a specific borrower to the Issuer, the Issuer may participate in the mortgage with another mortgage lender, who will then share the risk of the mortgage with the Issuer (referred to as a "syndicated mortgage").
-90.06% of the portfolio's mortgage balance as of March 31, 2023 is held in mortgages maturing within one year.
+89.70% of the portfolio's mortgage balance as of December 31, 2023 was held in mortgages maturing within one year.

-Currently the Issuer invests in senior (1st) mortgages and in junior (2nd) mortgages in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario communities where management feels there is a definable active real estate market.
-Mortgage loans are considered on a case-by-case basis recognizing that the amount of the mortgage will vary in relation to the value of the property.
-For example, the Issuer may lend up to 75% of the value of a property located in a community that evidences a robust real estate market, but only lend 65% of the value of a property located in a community that evidence a less robust real estate market.
-In the portfolio, 156 mortgages (27.81%) are in British Columbia, 72 mortgages (12.83%) are in Alberta, 9 mortgages (1.60%) are in Saskatchewan, 12 mortgages (2.14%) are in Manitoba and 312 mortgages (55.61%) are in Ontario.
+Currently the Issuer invests in first mortgages and second mortgages in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario.
+The Issuer may lend up to 75% of the value of a property located in a community that evidences a robust real estate market, but only lend 65% of the value of a property located in a community that evidence a less robust real estate market.

-The Issuer holds a significant portion (94.79%) of its mortgage portfolio in senior mortgages.
-While senior mortgages are a major emphasis, the Issuer invests in junior mortgage loans and feels there is some room to increase junior mortgages as a percentage of the total mortgage portfolio.
+The Issuer holds a significant portion (95.51%) of its mortgage portfolio in first mortgages.
+While first mortgages are a major emphasis, the Issuer invests in second mortgage loans and feels there is some room to increase second mortgages as a percentage of the total mortgage portfolio.

-The portfolio's weighted borrow credit score as of March 31, 2023 is 693.
+The portfolio's weighted average borrower credit score as of February 29, 2024 is 698.
 This is computed as the sum of the (primary borrower's credit score multiplied by the individual current balance divided by the aggregate current balance total for the portfolio).
 Credit rating agencies consider scores of 300 to 579 as poor, 580 to 669 as fair, 670 to 739 as good, 740 to 799 as very good, and 800 to 900 as excellent.

-Residential mortgage categories include (but are not limited to), single family homes, apartment buildings, condominiums and townhouses, residential land, residential construction and mixed-use properties (residential and non-residential combined).
-In the portfolio, the residential component currently makes up 88.72% and non-residential mortgages total 11.28% by dollar volume of the portfolio.
-Approximately 5.54% by dollar volume of the Issuer's mortgages are secured against raw land and land development.
+Residential mortgage categories include (but are not limited to), single family homes, apartment buildings, condominiums and townhouses, residential land, and residential construction and mixed-use properties (residential and non-residential combined where the residential portion is 50% or greater).
+In the portfolio, the residential component currently makes up 84.08% and non-residential mortgages total 15.92% by dollar volume of the portfolio.
+Approximately 7.05% by dollar volume of the Issuer's mortgages are secured against raw land and land development.